-We have worked with hundreds of computer science grads on each stage of their job search, ultimately helping them land a great job.
+We have worked with hundreds of grads on each stage of their job search, ultimately helping them land a great job.
 One of the first steps is to figure out what jobs they should be focusing on.
-We compiled this list of jobs for computer science majors to help you do the same and give you tips on how to be successful.
+We compiled this list of jobs for computer science majors to help you do the same.

 1. Software engineer